moritzvieli/rocketshow/docs/getting-started/getting-started.md

 FTDI USB DMX interfaces like the ENTTEC OPEN DMX USB interface or other cheap ones like this one from Amazon
 [https://www.amazon.com/dp/B07D6LNXF9](https://www.amazon.com/dp/B07D6LNXF9)
 won't work when you initially boot up Rocket Show so you won't be able to control your DMX lights.

-To get this type of USB DMX interface to work you need to disable 3 OLA plugins and enable 1 OLA plugin because some plugins conflict with other plugins.
+To get these types of USB DMX interface to work you need to disable 3 OLA plugins and enable 1 OLA plugin because some plugins conflict with other plugins.

 **The plugins that need disabled:**